Xanxi-Amiga/XACP-ZZ9000/README.md

 allowing the ARM to act as an additional processor for demanding workloads while the 68k and AmigaOS remain in control of the machine.

-XACP has grown from early ARM/68k experiments and public fractal demonstrations in May 2026 into a platform supporting complete ARM-side engines, emulation, multimedia and persistent services such as SoundFont MIDI synthesis.
+XACP has grown from early ARM/68k experiments in March and April 2026 and public ARM fractal demonstrations on 7 May 2026 into a platform supporting complete ARM-side engines, emulation, multimedia and persistent services such as SoundFont MIDI synthesis.

 **[Why XACP? — Origins, philosophy and goals](docs/WHY_XACP.md)**